Kruino/rasm006p/README.md

 ### So this is how it works?...
-Nah still dont et it  👋
+Nah still dont get it  👋

 <!--
 **rasm006p/rasm006p** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.